Skip to content

 Environmental Concerns

-Carbon monoxide and other harmful substances are generally emitted into the air by wood-burning fireplaces and that's the major reason many places have imposed stricter regulations to protect our environment.
+Carbon monoxide and other harmful substances are generally emitted into the air by wood-burning fireplaces such as Biltmore 50 by Majestic and that's the major reason many places have imposed stricter regulations to protect our environment.

 This impact has led many areas to implement stricter controls to protect our environment.